pragyasen/RAG_author_extraction/README.md

-# RAG-based Author details Extraction
+# RAG-based Author Metadata Extraction
 Developed a system that extracts affiliation and contact details of the first and last authors from the enclosed PDF file containing academic paper references and outputs the data into structured Excel files.

 ## Dataset Used